India cruise past Netherlands to maintain perfect record at T20 World Cup

 Feb 18 : India beat the Netherlands by 17 runs in their final Twenty20 World Cup Group A match on Wednesday in Ahmedabad as the co-hosts and defending champions maintained their perfect record heading into the Super Eight stage.

-After winning the toss and opting to bat, India posted 193-6 on the back of Shivam Dube's 66 off 31 balls in the middle order while Logan van Beek finished with figures of 3-56.
+After winning the toss and opting to bat, India posted 193-6 on a slow pitch on the back of Shivam Dube's 66 off 31 balls in the middle order while Logan van Beek finished with figures of 3-56.

-In response, the already-eliminated Dutch side managed only 176-7 after Varun Chakravarthy picked up three wickets for just 14 runs.
+In response, the already-eliminated Dutch side managed only 176-7 after Varun Chakravarthy picked up three wickets for just 14 runs while Dube also took two wickets to win the player of the match award.

+"I try to hit boundaries.
+I enjoy hitting sixes, but the situation demands (if) the bowler is good, I have to be prepared.
+I have to prepare myself to hit boundaries as well," Dube said on his career-high knock.

+"The captain and coach told me that I have to keep the strike rate high when I come in the middle overs, but it depends on the situation."

 India had a nightmare start in the first over when Abhishek Sharma - the world's number one ranked batter - fell for a third consecutive duck in the tournament after he was bowled by spinner Aryan Dutt.